 Yes.
-Folia has received California Division of State Architect Pre-Check (PC) approval.
+The two-story Folia floor plan has received California Division of State Architect (DSA) Pre-Check (PC) approval.
+The one-story Folia floorplans will be submitted to DSA for PCs in the near-term.
 Pre-check approval dramatically reduces individual project DSA approval timelines.

 As an integrated design and construction solution, Folia is best suited to collaborative delivery methods, including Design-Build and Lease-Leaseback.